 The Republic of Yemen is an Arab country occupying the southwestern to southern end of the Arabian Peninsula.
 It is bordered by Saudi Arabia to the north, the Red Sea to the west, the Gulf of Aden and Arabian Sea to the south, and Oman to the east.
 Of Yemen's 200 islands, the largest is Socotra, about 354 km to the south of mainland Yemen.

 Yemeni unification took place on 22 May 1990, when the Yemen Arab Republic in the North was united with People's Democratic Republic of Yemen in the south, forming the Republic of Yemen under the Presidency of North Yemen's President Ali Abdullah Saleh.
 A secessionist movement in the former South Yemen led to a brief civil war in 1994.
-In late 2011, President Saleh stepped down under a political transition agreement.
+By 2011, as Yemen continued to suffer from religious violence and Al-Qaeda inspired terrorism, President Saleh stepped down under a political transition agreement.
 The political, security and humanitarian situation in Yemen deteriorated rapidly in 2015, descending into civil war (see below).

 Yemen is divided into 20 governorates, the largest of which is Hadramawt, with approximately 37 percent of the country's total land area.

 Yemen's population of approximately 33.3 million (2021) has more than doubled since 1975, making Yemen the second most populous country on the Arabian Peninsula.